animatedcreativity/node-token-express/README.md

 *`app.mailer`*

 - Fully ready nodemailer transport based on the mail settings that you provide in config.
-So, no need to generate your own email machanism.
+So, no need to create your own email machanism.
 More here: https://www.npmjs.com/package/nodemailer

 *`app.mail(emails, subject, text, html, from)`*